StonyBrook-Lin637-S18/main/README.md

 Please take the [online survey][survey] to ensure that you satisfy the prerequisites.
 If you have weaknesses, consult the relevant material suggested in the [readings repository][readings] (access restricted to enrolled students).

-In addition, you will have to use Python, markdown and LaTeX at various points during this course.
+In addition, you will have to use Python and possibly markdown and LaTeX at various points during this course.
 The [link list](#link-list) at the end of this document has some useful tutorials.

 If you don't want to deal with installing Python and git, you can download our [virtual machine][vm] that already comes with everything preconfigured.